dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

       ```
       ![image](https://github.com/user-attachments/assets/f9002de1-bcdf-49f4-941b-abd59ea7968d)

- 1. Add the dlt pipleine to github_source:
+ 1. Add a dlt pipleine to github_source:

     In your Dagster project, define the dlt pipeline in github_source folder.

-    **Note**: That dlt Dagster helper works only with dlt source.
+    **Note**: The dlt Dagster helper works only with dlt sources.
 Your resources always should be grouped in a source.
       ```py
       import dlt
       ...